Feb 8, 2021

 - Other drug injections: Scientists are testing if a drug that blocks the overactive complement immune reaction can be injected into the eye to slow dry AMD progression.
-Monthly or bimonthly injections of APL-2 (Phase 2) and Zimura (Phase 3) are currently being tested in clinical trials for geographic atrophy.
+Monthly or bimonthly injections of APL-2 and Zimura are currently being tested in Phase 3 clinical trials for geographic atrophy.

 - Stem cell therapy: The goal of stem cell therapy is to replace retinal cells that have been damaged or died in advanced AMD.
 In particular, scientists are testing if replacing a type of retinal cell called retinal pigment epithelial (RPE) cells can restore vision in individuals with geographic atrophy.
 There are at least three Phase 1/2 clinical trials currently underway.